How to Stretch Your Straw Hat Easily | Six Best Methods

 2. Don’t Overstretch

-3. Do Not Dry Them Under Sunlight
+3. Do Not Dry Your Hat Under Sunlight

 After wetting and stretching your hat, DO NOT dry them under the sunlight.
 Excess heat on the straw makes your hat shrink into a smaller size.
 A hat form is always the best option to dry your hat and maintain its shape throughout its lifetime.